Safe Cat Food.

 U.S. regulations allow "poultry meat" to include bones, so the "turkey" or "chicken" in pet food usually consists mainly of backs - the spine and ribs - after the desirable breast meat has been removed to become human food.
 Your dog or cat gets the ground up bones with little bits of meat that still stick to the ribs.

-If the label does not specifically say "poultry meat" or "chicken meat" or "turkey meat" then your cat is probably getting those awful byproducts, which may include chicken heads, feet, feathers, and all the parts you would never eat yourself.
+If the label does not specifically say "poultry meat" or "chicken meat" or "turkey meat" then your cat is probably getting those awful byproducts, which may include chicken heads, feet, entrails, and all the parts you would never eat yourself.
 Even if product name on the label says "with chicken" the product only has to include 3% or more by weight of real chicken ingredients.

 Some of the "premium" brands of cat food do not contain ANY byproducts.
 However, whatever "meat" they contain could be the leftover scraps after the slaughtered animal carcass has been stripped of the human-quality meat.